Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Outlook

 In summary, the results obtained here represent only the first step in a broader study of 2d theories originating from class~$\cS$.
 Moreover, the study of M5-branes on general 4-manifolds represents a challenging and wide-open avenue for future research.
 We hope that the tools and observations developed in this work will serve as a foundation for further progress in understanding their moduli spaces, dualities, and protected observables.

 \acknowledgments The authors would like to thank Noppadol Mekareeya for his guidance on using \texttt{Macaulay2} for Hilbert series computations.
 They are especially grateful to Zhenghao Zhong for his valuable insights and for elucidating the conceptual meaning of the Hilbert series, without which this work would have been impossible.
-We are also grateful to Jiahao Zheng for his help and suggestions regarding the computational calculations in this work.
+They thank Jiahao Zheng for his help and suggestions regarding the Molien--Weyl calculations.

 This work is supported by the Shanghai Municipal Science and Technology Major Project (No.24ZR1403900).